rootmarkjoy/rootmarkjoy/README.md

 # 🚀 Welcome to My Learning Journey Repository! 📚

 Hey there!
-I'm [Mark], a passionate learner and Linux system administrator. 👨‍💻✨
+I'm Mark, a passionate learner and Linux system administrator. 👨‍💻✨

 ## About Me